blakeembrey/writing/src/articles/2014/09/building-a-blog-with-metalsmith/index.md

    .destination('build')
 ```

-Running your build script (`node build.js`) will not result in your markdown file becoming HTML.
-If you add a code block fenced by three backticks, you'll also get to see syntax highlighting automatically applied (in the HTML, still need to add the CSS).
+Running your build script (`node build.js`) will now result in your markdown file becoming HTML.
+If you add a code block fenced by three backticks, you'll also get to see syntax highlighting automatically applied (in HTML, still need to add the CSS - consider starting with a theme from the [highlight.js demo](https://highlightjs.org/static/demo/)).

 ## Templates